jeffrose/keypath.js/docs/tk-api.md

 ```javascript
 tk.setContainerSinglequote('|', '|'); // "one['two']three" -> "one[|two|]three"
 ```
 Container characters are set in pairs.
 The first argument is the "opener" and the second is the "closer".
 In most cases, paths are easier to read if the arguments are different (e.g. "[" and "]").
-If the opener and closer are different, it's also possible to nest the container ("a[b[c]]d".
+If the opener and closer are different, it's also possible to nest the container ("a[b[c]]d").
 For cases like quotes, where the opener typically is the same as the closer, quotes cannot be nested directly.

 Both areguments are **required**.